mozilla/extension-workshop/src/content/documentation/develop/web-ext-command-reference.md

 #### `--use-submission-api`

 Use the experimental [addons.mozilla.org add-on submission API](https://addons-server.readthedocs.io/en/latest/topics/api/addons.html), rather than the [addons.mozilla.org signing API](https://addons-server.readthedocs.io/en/latest/topics/api/signing.html) to sign your extension.
-This allows listed versions to be freely created by enabling all nessecary additional metadata to be submitted at the same time as the extension file.
+This allows listed versions to be freely created by enabling all necessary additional metadata to be submitted at the same time as the extension file.

 Environment variable: `$WEB_EXT_USE_SUBMISSION_API`